The Bullet cluster at its best: weighing stars, gas and dark matter

 \subsection{Cluster member identification}

-Cluster galaxies were identified based on the ACS data using the characteristic cluster red-sequences identified using the [(V-I) vs. V] or [(V-z) vs. V] colour-magnitude diagrams (see Figure 3), for the main and sub-cluster components, respectively.
-The galaxies lying in both red sequences were assumed to be cluster members.
+Cluster galaxies were identified based on the ACS data using the characteristic cluster red-sequences identified using the [(V-I) vs. V] or [(V-z) vs. V] color-magnitude diagrams (see Figure~\ref{ColorDiagram}), for the main and sub-cluster components, respectively.
+The galaxies lying in one of the red sequences were assumed to be cluster members.
 In order to save computing time we have included in the lens modeling only the 100 brightest cluster galaxies ($V<25.2$), that roughly corresponds to lensing deflection larger than $\sim 0.1\arcsec$).